kennygrant/bestiary/setup.md

 So you don't need to set it explicitly, but you do need to put all your go code under `$GOPATH/src`  for go tools to work correctly.

-## Setting GOROOT
+You can use go run on code anywhere, but if you use go get to fetch code, it will be placed in src, under a path corresponding to the path on the server.
+For example code fetched from GOPATH

+You may find projects sometimes use folders called pkg or src internally inside their main go gettable folder, but this is unrelated to gopath and is just a way of organising their code.

-`GOROOT`  needs to be set **only when installing to a custom location**.
-In most circumstances you can ignore GOROOT, and it is not required for a normal Go setup.
+The similarly named ENV variable `GOROOT`  need only be set** if installing to a custom location**.
+In most circumstances you can ignore `GOROOT`, as it is not required for a normal Go setup.
+You may find some old instructions which reference it, but you can safely ignore it.

 ## Checking your setup

 To test your setup, try the go command

 ```
 go version